Split or Dubrovnik: Which Croatian City to Visit?

 Accessibility

-Dubrovnik is located in the very south of Croatia and, in fact, it isn’t even connected to the rest of the country due to the small bit of coastline the Bosnia & Herzegovina claims as their own.
+Dubrovnik is located in the very south of Croatia.
 Because of its southern location, Dubrovnik is actually one of the furthest-flung destinations in Croatia and it can be a bit out of the way if you’re planning on visiting many other destinations in the country.

 Despite this, there are numerous buses that connect Dubrovnik with nearby cities that run frequently, meaning that it is easily accessible by overland public transportation.
 You can also reach Dubrovnik via overnight ferry from Bari, Italy if you prefer.